 4) The Army Corps of Engineers has the river under control.

 The Truth: After the Army completed the navigation channel south of Sioux City and the main-stem dams in North and South Dakota, it publicly claimed to have “tamed” the Wild Missouri.
 Yet, the Missouri still floods, sometimes spectacularly – as it did in 1993, 2011, and 2019.

 5) The Missouri once possessed catfish big enough to eat a man.

-The Truth: There has not been a single recorded instance in the history of the river of a catfish killing and eating a human being.
-Nonetheless, there have been large catfish caught in the Lower Missouri, including a 130 lb. blue catfish taken near the river’s mouth in 2010.
+The Truth: There has not been a single recorded instance in the history of the Missouri River of a catfish killing and eating a human being.
+Nonetheless, there have been large catfish caught in the Lower Missouri, including a 130-pound blue catfish taken near the river’s mouth in 2010.
 But even that record catfish would have been hardpressed to kill and eat a fully-grown man of average build.
 Catfish are not like sharks, they do not seek out human flesh.
 And in the recent historical period, the catfish in the river north and west of Sioux City did not grow as large as the catfish in the lower river.
 The Upper Missouri lacked the water volume, habitat, and food to support huge catfish.